rhedley/locaR/cran-comments.md

 ("# Not run:") as a warning for the user.
 Does not seem necessary.
 >Please replace \dontrun with \donttest. -> parseWAFileNames.Rd

+This example has been removed from the package since the function is not exported (see previous bullet).

 >Please unwrap the examples if they are executable in < 5 sec, or replace dontrun{} with \donttest{}.

+All examples wrapped executed in >5 sec (the exception was the example above, which has been removed).

 >You write information messages to the console that cannot be easily suppressed.